jcjohnson/densecap/README.md

 <img src='imgs/resultsfig.png'>

+The model is trained using the [Visual Genome](https://visualgenome.org/) dataset, and the model is a deep convolutional neural network that is trained in an end-to-end fashion.

 With this repository you can:

 - Run our pretrained DenseCap model on new images, on GPU or CPU